National Air and Space Museum Library

 - flight material, including propulsion

 - remote sensing

 - space history, including spacecraft design and instrumentation

 On-site use of the National Air and Space Museum Library

-2019 Update - The National Air and Space Museum library will reopen to researcher visits by appointment starting February 5, 2019, at our new permanent location in the Stephen F. Udvar-Hazy Center in Chantilly, Virginia.
+2019 Update - The National Air and Space Museum library is open by appointment at our new permanent location in the Stephen F. Udvar-Hazy Center in Chantilly, Virginia.

 Please call for an appointment as far in advance of your planned visit as possible since space is limited and the reading room may be temporarily closed to accommodate Museum functions.
 When you arrive at the National Air and Space Museum, please report to the Security Desk adjacent to the Independence Avenue entrance and have them call the Library.
 We will send down a staff member to escort you to the Library.
 You will be issued a temporary visitor’s badge at this time.